paritytech/parity-bridges-common/deployments/README.md

 ```bash
 docker ps -a --format "{{.ID}}" | xargs docker rm # This removes all containers!
 ```

+### Network Updates

+You can update the network using the [`update.sh`](./rialto/update.sh) script.
+If you run it _without_ the `WITH_GIT` environment variable set it will default to using the latest images from the Docker Hub.
+However, you may also update the network using GitHub builds by specifying the `WITH_GIT` environment variable.
+You may then pass the following options to the script in order to only update specific components:  `all`, `node`, `relay`, and `eth`.

 ### Monitoring
 [Prometheus](https://prometheus.io/) is used by the bridge relay to monitor information such as system